-When it comes to horse racing visitors and residents alike have no shortage of choices with three tracks that feature harness and thoroughbred racing at its best.
+When it comes to horse racing, visitors and residents alike have no shortage of choices with three tracks that feature harness and thoroughbred racing at its best.

 Freehold Raceway, in Freehold, is the nation's oldest and fastest daytime half mile harness racing track and home to the Cane Pace, which is the first leg in the Triple Crown of Harness Racing for Pacers.

-The raceway’s season runs from August through early June and is open every day and night for year round thoroughbred and harness racing simulcasts from tracks throughout North America.
+The racetrack is also open seven days a week and seven nights for year round thoroughbred and harness racing simulcasts from tracks throughout North America.

+Nearby, in Oceanport, is Monmouth Park, which hosts thoroughbred racing.
+Monmouth Park has been a Shore tradition since 1870.
 It’s also the home of the $1 million Haskell Invitational that’s held every August.
 On Haskell Day, admission gates open at 10 am with the first race at noon.

 In addition to all the great racing, Monmouth Park hosts numerous special and family events.
-Every Sunday from noon to 4 pm is Family Fun Day Starting “On the Green” and spreading all the way to the picnic area.

-Visitors will find clowns, face painters, live music, pony rides, a bounce house, the park’s mascot Cocoa Puff and more.
+Every Sunday from noon to 4 p.m. is Family Fun Day Starting “On the Green” and spreading all the way to the picnic area, visitors will find clowns, face painters, live music, pony rides, a bounce house, the park’s mascot Cocoa Puff and more.

 In addition, there is a playground in the picnic area and an arcade on the first floor of the Grandstand.

 Call 1-800-VISITNJ for free publications.
 For other inquiries call us at (609) 599-6540 Copyright © State of New Jersey,

-1996-2013 Department of State, Division of Travel and Tourism, P.O.
+1996-2014 Department of State, Division of Travel and Tourism, P.O.
 BOX 460, Trenton, NJ 08625